 Welcome to the easiest caramel corn recipe!
 It’s delicious and surprisingly simple.
 You don’t even need a candy thermometer!
 Caramel corn will always be one of my favorite fall foods.
 It’s the best snack for autumn afternoons.
-Like many of my recipes, this one has a story as well.
+Let me share why you’ll love this recipe and some tips to help you.

 Have you seen my spiced nut recipe?
-That spiced nut recipe is great for decoration, and it’s nostalgic.
-This caramel corn recipe is also a recipe that you can put in one of those pumpkin dishes.
-My mom also made this recipe for me throughout my childhood.
-It reminds me of cool, cloudy autumn afternoons, and it’s a very nice fall recipe.
-Because it’s a nice autumn recipe, I decided to make it yesterday and share it with you!
-Something funny happened while I was making it recently.
+That spiced nut recipe is great for decoration, and it’s nostalgic to me.
+This caramel corn recipe is also a recipe that you can put in one of those pumpkin dishes as table decoration!
+That’s the first reason why you’ll love this recipe.

 Frequently Asked Questions